- Type of Degree: Bachelor of Science in Nursing (BSN)

 - Credit Requirements: 120

-The Bachelor of Science in Nursing at Vermont Tech is offered online with additional local precepted experiences.
-Students currently enrolled in the Vermont Tech ADN program may continue directly in the BSN program if they maintain a minimum 2.50 GPA and obtain a Registered Nurse license prior to beginning NUR courses in the BSN program.
+The Bachelor of Science in Nursing at Vermont Tech is fully online.
+Students currently enrolled in the ADN program may continue directly in the BSN program if they maintain a minimum 2.50 GPA and obtain a Registered Nurse license prior to beginning NUR courses in the BSN program.

-BSN students must receive a grade of C in all NUR courses.
-If a BSN student receives a grade of less than 75, that student will be considered on probation, but can continue to take classes.
-They may retake the course once within a one-year period and will be removed from probation if they receive a C or greater in that repeated course.
-Receiving a grade of C- or less in the same course twice, or once in two separate courses, will be grounds for dismissal from the BSN program.
-The Nursing Director will review such cases for mitigating circumstances and make final decisions regarding dismissal.
+BSN students must receive a grade of C or better in all NUR courses.
+If a student receives a grade of less than 75, the student is placed on probation but can continue to take classes.
+They may retake the course once within a one-year period and are removed from probation if they receive a C or better in that course.
+Receiving a grade of C- or less in the same course twice or once in two separate courses is grounds for dismissal from the program.
+The Associate Dean of Nursing reviews such cases for mitigating circumstances and makes final decisions regarding dismissal.